On gap rigidity problems for compact Hermitian symmetric spaces

-\begin{remark} $(H_2)$-condition is required to satisfy a Lie bracket generating condition.
+\begin{remark} $(H_2)$-condition is required to satisfy a Lie bracket generating condition (see Section \ref{weakergap}).
 We know if $X$ is $H_2$ in $M=M_1\times \cdots \times M_k$, then $X$ is $H_2$ in each factor $M_i (1\leq i\leq k)$.
-For convenience we will assume that $M=G/P$ is irreducible in the following discussion in this article, and the case when $M$ is reducible can follow the same procedure to give a proof if we check it step by step.
-And a simple example satisfying the (weaker) gap rigidity for reducible ambient space is the diagonal embedding of a Riemann sphere $X=\mathbb{P}^1$ in a polysphere $M=(\mathbb{P}^1)^r$, where the $P$-action on $T_o(M)$ is actually the $\mathbb{C}^*$-action on tangent vectors of each sphere and the $P$-invariant hypersurface in the projectivized tangent space can be chosen as a hyperplane.
+For convenience we assume that $M=G/P$ is irreducible in our discussion in this article.
+In fact the case when $M$ is reducible can be also proved under similar formulation following similar argument. \end{remark}